RosterElf Logo

 Calculate the payment rate

-• Usually paid at the employee's ordinary rate at the time of taking leave
+• Usually paid at the employee's ordinary rate at time of leave

 • May include regular overtime or allowances if consistently worked